About Me

 Perhaps I should get out more?

-The fact that I get to do this every day whilst providing for my wife (Emma), dog (Ashwa) and guinea pigs (Pookie & Nutmeg) is a privilege I'm grateful for every day.
+The fact that I get to do this every day whilst providing for my wife (Emma), dog (Ashwa) and guinea pigs (Nutmeg, Truffle, Bournville, and Junior) is a privilege I'm grateful for every day.

 My core principles